Sagelt/beyond/text/gm.md

   direct as rebuilding a barn or attacking a stronghold.
 If the force is added as part of a goal or adventure location make sure it has at least one plot related to that.
 You can add new plots at any time.
-* Opportunities are open weakneses or offered deals that the players can take advantage of, defend, or accept.
+* Opportunities are open weaknesses or offered deals that the players can take advantage of, defend, or accept.
 Add them as appropriate during play.
 * Moves are GM moves representing common actions the force takes.
 Start with any that come to mind and add more between sessions to reflect how the force